voxpupuli/hiera-eyaml/README.md

 Change the permissions so that the private key is only readable by the user that hiera (puppet) is running as.

-### Install eYaml backend

-I'm new to ruby and tight on deadlines so I will create a gem thing when I get a chance, but for now just copy eyaml_backend.rb to the same directory as the existing backends e.g.
-/usr/lib/ruby/site_ruby/1.8/hiera/backend

-You can find the directory with:

-    $ sudo find / -name yaml_backend.rb

 ### Configure Hiera